zslwyuan/Zedboard-xfOpenCV-Optical-Flow/README.md

 **Usage:**

-Please note that two versions of optical flow implementation are provided: one is for the processing of two images and the other one is for video.
+Please note that three versions of optical flow implementation are provided: for the processing of two images, for video file and for webcam streaming input.

+1. enter the corresponding directory:
+---
+cd Zedboard-xfOpenCV-Optical-Flow/xfopencv-master/examples/lkdensepyrof_videoinput
-1. cd Zedboard-xfOpenCV-Optical-Flow/xfopencv-master/examples/lkdensepyrof\_videoinput **or** cd Zedboard-xfOpenCV-Optical-Flow/xfopencv-master/examples/lkdensepyrof_photoinput
+cd Zedboard-xfOpenCV-Optical-Flow/xfopencv-master/examples/lkdensepyrof_photoinput
+cd Zedboard-xfOpenCV-Optical-Flow/xfopencv-master/examples/lkdensepyrof_camerainput
+---
 2. source /tools/Xilinx/SDx/2019.1/settings64.sh
 3. make all -j4
 4. Then you can use the built SDSoC design for your purpose.
 For example, copy all the SD card files, the libraries and data (video/photos) into SD card.
 And boot the board.